nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Update a detail of a task with the specific index in the list.<br>
 Format: `update INDEX PROPERTY INPUT`

-> * Edits a parameter of your specified task (specified with `INDEX`) by replacing the parameter stored with the new parameter accordingly
+> * Edits a property of your specified task (specified with `INDEX`) by replacing the parameter stored with the new parameter accordingly
 > * Your `INPUT` should follow the same format as that of the respective parameter referenced by `PROPERTY`